annacprice/nlp-bio-tools/README.md

 A quick start guide using a dummy dataset is provided below.
 For more detailed information on how to build your own machine learning model and how to use Docker, please consult the [wiki](https://github.com/annacprice/nlp-bio-tools/wiki).

-Additionally, a logistic regression model for classification of articles into the HGMD can be found in the hgmd_model directory.
+Additionally, two logistic regression models for classification of articles into the [HGMD](http://www.hgmd.cf.ac.uk/ac/index.php) can be found in the hgmd_model directory.
+One model is for full text articles, and the other just for the title/abstract of articles.

 ## Quick Start ##
 The following quick start guide uses a dummy dataset to demonstrate how to build and use a machine learning model with NLP-Bio-Tools.